 - Mary Lou Kownacki

-Sixteen talented performers, in an artistic choreography of symbolic movement to sound, will tell a story of isolation due to technology, illustrating the power of our devices and how so often, they prevent us from properly connecting with each other.
+De-Vices popped up downtown this summer featuring 15 talented performers, in an artistic choreography of symbolic movement to sound, telling a story of isolation due to technology, illustrating the power of our devices and how so often, they prevent us from properly connecting with each other.

 Film Festival Wins

-Our film About Adnan in the 'under an umbrella we met' series recently received a Rising Star Award in the 2016 Canada International Film Festival in April.
+Our film About Adnan in the 'under an umbrella we met' series recently received a Rising Star Award in the 2016 Canada International Film Festival.
 Watch the award winning film HERE.

-Seven of our 'under an umbrella we met' series films were also part of the North West Film Fest in Edmonton in May.
+Seven of our 'under an umbrella we met' series films were also part of the 2016 North West Film Fest in Edmonton.

-Our exhibit 'under an umbrella we met', featuring eight short films where you can step into the actual, worn shoes of the person you are watching, launched on November 19, 2015 at Cannibale and then showed at Calgary City Hall in December, 2015.
-The exhibit has since been part of the Aga Khan Foundation Canada's "Together" touring exhibit, was at TedEx Calgary, various post-secondary institutions and will be shared at Calgary's Global Fest in August.
+Our exhibit 'under an umbrella we met', featuring eight short films where you can step into the actual, worn shoes of the person you are watching, launched in November, 2015.
+The exhibit was shared at Calgary's City Hall and has since been part of the Aga Khan Foundation Canada's "Together" touring exhibit, was at TedEx Calgary, various post-secondary institutions and will be shared at Calgary's Global Fest in August.
 Find out more about the films and the exhibit at www.underanumbrellawemet.com